torquebox/torquebox.org/drafts/transactions.md

 default another 9 times, effectively resulting in the creation of 10 like-named `Thing` objects, 10 messages sent to the `post-process` queue, and 10 emails of gratitude sent out.
-Without transactions, you'll need to introduce compensation logic, i.e. more design, more code, more tests, etc. to ensure the integrity of your data.
+Without transactions, you'll need to introduce compensation logic -- more design, code, tests, bugs, and meetings -- to ensure the integrity of your data.

 The `on_message` method is invoked after an implicit transaction is started, but you can do this explicitly yourself using